The Best Way For Smoked Pork Shoulder

 Bring your smoker up to 210 degrees Fahrenheit and place the meat in the center.
 Now, leave it alone for a while so as not to disturb the bark that’s forming.

 After about two hours of smoking, use the spritzer bottle to lightly spray the meat.
 Keep things moist by spraying every 30 minutes or so after that.
 The liquid also acts to bring more smoke flavor into the meat.
+Depending the what kind of smoke flavor you want, add the wood chips accordingly.
 Continue to do this until you wrap the meat.

 Step 6: The Stall

 It’s after this point in the cooking process that I wrap my meat.
-You’ll know you’re at the stall when you see the meat sweating liquid, bringing the temperature down.
+You’ll know you’re at the stall when you see the meat sweating liquid, bringing the internal temperature of the meat down.
 Just keep watching through this process—don’t overreact to it.

 Once it’s over—you’ll know it is when the meat reaches 165 degrees Fahrenheit—loosely wrap the meat with aluminum foil for the rest of the smoke.